-Subject Area Humanities Length 1 semester ------------------------- ------------------- --
+Subject Area Humanities Length 1 semester -------------- ------------ -------- ------------

 This subject utilises film as a medium of examining some key moments in history.
 Students will examine the historical fact behind a number of Hollywood blockbusters and analyse the choices that have been made.
 Both Ancient and Modern History will be approached through firstly an exploration of Roman, Greek or Egyptian historical films and then topics relating to the modern world such as the Australian historical icon Ned Kelly, the Cuban Missile Crisis within the Cold War context, The Suffragette Movement, or the American Revolution, among other topics.
 Please note that this subject is a Plus One (+1) extension course.

-- Ancient History

-- Modern History

-- Study of Religion

-- English

-- Investigation Film Review - Examination Short-Response to Stimulus Exam - Investigation Independent Source Investigation to

-This subject caters

-This will appeal to students who enjoy history and movies and are interested in developing their visual literacy skills.
+Senior Subjects Ancient History Modern History Study of Religion English Assessment Students will: Investigation - Film Review Examination - Short-Response to Stimulus Exam Investigation - Independent Source Investigation This subject caters to This will appeal to students who enjoy history and movies and are interested in developing their visual literacy skills.
 Students should have a strong ability to read with understanding, and sound computer media skills.

-Diplomat, Historian, Teacher, Film Writer, Actor, Journalist, Travel Industry, Politics, Lawyer, Business, Analyst, Policy Advisor, Intelligence and Police, Armed Forces, Archaeologist, Museum Curator, Librarian, Archivist, International Humanitarian (NGO or government), Blogger.
+Career Aspirations Diplomat, Historian, Teacher, Film Writer, Actor, Journalist, Travel Industry, Politics, Lawyer, Business, Analyst, Policy Advisor, Intelligence and Police, Armed Forces, Archaeologist, Museum Curator, Librarian, Archivist, International Humanitarian (NGO or government), Blogger.
+Resources required Student supplied laptop with movie editing software (iMovie or similar); College to supply texts and study materials.